 - Configure Change Requests for a Rule

 Desktop and mobile users can use the Policy Change Request feature to request an update to an Application Control configuration via email or telephone.
-Endpoint users can make requests from a link on the Application Control Access Denied dialog or by using the Application Control Policy Change Request executable installed on their desktop.
+Application Control also offers endpoint users the ability to submit requests directly to Ivanti Neurons for ITSM and ServiceNow.
+The requests can be made from a link on the Application Control Access Denied dialog or by using the Application Control Policy Change Request executable installed on their desktop.

 Policy Change Request settings are configured per rule and are evaluated at session connect and when a configuration changes.
 The email address, telephone number, and text for change requests is set globally and used for all groups with the appropriate settings applied.

-The Policy Change Request feature is only compatible with 32-bit and 64-bit versions of Internet Explorer 9, 10 and 11.
+The legacy Policy Change Request feature is compatible with 32-bit and 64-bit versions of Chrome, Edge and Internet Explorer 9, 10 and 11 .